GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### NumPy Shape
-Shape of the NumPy cannot be extracted using method of Python's iterable object such as `len()`.
-Instead, NumPy has its own attribute containing length of each dimension.
+The shape of the NumPy cannot be extracted using methods of Python's iterable object such as `len()`.
+Instead, NumPy has its unique attribute containing the length of each dimension.

 ```python
 import numpy as np